PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 16 - 1986 to 1990

-Engine 16 has probably occupied more addresses than any other Engine Company.
-In this case the Station was built in 1986.
-It was to replace the old Station 16 at 4465 NW Yeon.
+Located on NW Willbridge Avenue, a block west of St. Helens Road and between NW 56th and 57th Avenues, Station 16 replaced the long-ago closed Station 16 at 4465 NW Yeon.
 Considered a building of economical design, it was built into the hillside to reduce energy costs and better blend into the Forest Park community.
-Within 4 years, the Fire Department decided to abandon it and the area was left with only Station 6 on Front Avenue and Station 22 in St. Johns to provide protection.
-The Hazardous Materials Team, who the station was built for, would move to an East County fire station.
+Within 4 years, Portland Fire decided to abandon it.
+The area would be protected by Station 6 on Front Avenue and Station 22 in St. Johns.
+The Hazardous Materials Team, who the station was specifically built for, would move to an East County fire station.
 The building stayed in city ownership for a few years before being sold.
-The photo on the left shows the station soon after opening in 1986.
-On the right is the Haz Mat Van and team.
+The building still exists today.

 4465 NW Yeon Avenue